Who We Are

 Charlie Moses

-Charlie Moses (she/they) is a systems-change advocate, organizer, and multimedia artist whose work is shaped by years of living with chronic illness and disability – experiencing the harm and erasure produced by colonial, capitalist, white-supremacist, patriarchal, ableist, homophobic, and transphobic systems that shape our healthcare structures.
-Having undergone heart surgery in their twenties and navigated complex chronic conditions for years, Charlie founded Sick Futures Collective to build the kind of community they needed themselves – a crip-led space grounded in care, creativity, and interdependence.
+Charlie Moses (they/she) is a systems-change advocate, organizer, and multimedia artist whose work is shaped by years of living with chronic illness and disability – experiencing the harm and erasure produced by colonial, capitalist, white-supremacist, patriarchal, ableist, homophobic, and transphobic systems that shape our biomedical structures.
+After heart surgery in their twenties and years of navigating complex, mobility-shifting chronic conditions, Charlie founded Sick Futures Collective to build the kind of community they needed themselves — a crip-led space grounded in collective care, creativity, and future-building.
 With over a decade of experience in organizing, mutual aid, youth work, and cross-sector coalition building, they bridge lived experience with movement strategy and cultural work.
-Charlie is a doctoral student in Critical Medical Anthropology, exploring how people create meaning, care, and connection outside institutions.
-Their creative practice, research, and organizing work inform their commitment to reimagining futures where sick and disabled people feel less alone and more free.
+Charlie is a doctoral student in Critical Medical Anthropology, exploring how sick and disabled people build futures of care, meaning, and connection beyond institutional systems.
+Their creative practice, research, and organizing work inform their commitment to reimagining futures where people feel less alone and more free.